mozhu621/intellistream.github.io/_pages/meetings.md

 # Meetings and Presentations

-We are pleased to announce the formation of Special Interest Groups (SIGs) within our Research Group.
-These SIGs aim to foster specialized knowledge sharing and to improve our capabilities in English presentations.
-We decided to make it openly accessible, so that everyone interested can participate.

-- `sig-sys` for **Systems Research**: This group is tailored for individuals whose research or scholarly interests predominantly align with fields such as Database Systems, Operating Systems, Networking, Computer Architecture, Mobile Computing, High-Performance Computing, or Human-Computer Interaction.

-- `sig-ml` for **Machine Learning and Related Fields**: This group is intended for members with a focus on Machine Learning, Data Mining, Deep Learning, Computer Vision, Natural Language Processing, Algorithms, or Theoretical Computer Science.

-**Objective**: Each SIG is committed to presenting at least one paper per week, leading to a minimum of two paper presentations within the group as a whole each week.
+Each SIG is committed to presenting at least one paper per week, leading to a minimum of two paper presentations within the group as a whole each week.

 For active participation, please join the corresponding [Slack channels](https://join.slack.com/t/intellistream/shared_invite/zt-2339uj090-8ci_aqHKva5jFInd2MpZsQ).